gwax/www-gwax/posts/2005/08/generic-conversations.rst

 A: Statement of inquiry.

-B: Acknowledgement of inquiry.
+B: Acknowledgment of inquiry.
 Vague half-answer meant to divert topic.

 A: Statement drawing focus to diversion but accepting it and changing topic.